Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
  - **Stretching Multiplier** (Float, 1.0): Sets the scaling factor applied to the stretching resistance of every point.
     - Has a range of \[0.0, 2.0\].
 Upper limit is soft, higher values can be used.
- - **Attenuation Velocity Factor** (Float, 1.0): Sets the weight of the attenuation applied to the whole simulation driven by the *Attenuation Matrix*.
+ - **Attenuation Velocity Factor** (Float, 1.0): Sets the weight of the attenuation applied to the velocities of the simulated vertices driven by the *Attenuation Matrix*.
     - Has a range of \[0.0, 1.0\].
  - **Sliding Constraints Mode** (Enumerator, "Fast"): Defines the mode of execution for the sliding constraints.
     - *Quality* is more accurate, recommended for final results.